shilpeegupta14/EngageProject2022/README.md

 # Face Recog iOS 15 App

+## Synopsis
+An iOS app that recognises emotions from the face and recommends songs based on the emotion detected.
+It gives the users with an emotion analysis from their face.
+It categorises similar faces with help of Microsoft Azure's Face API and the end users can search the photos by the face of people.
+This face verified protected account also provides a platform for safe transaction by auto-filling the card details.

 ## Overview:
 A native iOS face recognition app that demonstrates the application of face recognition